English classic garden design.

-There is no doubt that the Australian garden style, especially prior to the 1930s, was heavily influenced by the English classic garden design.
+There is no doubt that the Australian garden style, especially prior to the 1930s, was heavily influenced by the design of English gardens.
 These gardens were in turn influenced by French, Italian and Spanish gardens and ideas brought back to England from the Grand Tour.
-Italianate classic garden design can be seen in the lines of symmetry in these English gardens.
-Although plant selection will be different in the sub tropical Gold Coast, there are still lessons we can learn about colour, texture, design and hard landscaping.
-For this blog we will look at the classic English garden of Sissinghurst in Kent to see if we can learn from its landscaping solutions.
+Although plant selection will be different in the sub tropical Gold Coast, there are still lessons we can learn about colour, texture and hard landscaping.
+For this blog we will look at the classic English garden of Sissinghurst in Kent.

 Formal and Informal plantings